Cheetham, Mark A. MA, PhD

 Professor, Art theory, Modern, Contemporary, and Canadian Art (UT St. George)

 My research centres on the imbrications of artwriting and art making in modern and contemporary art.
 I have written books and articles on the history, theory, and current practice of abstract art, the reception of Immanuel Kant’s thinking in the visual arts and the discipline of art history, on art historical methodology, and on recent Canadian and international art.
 The historiography and methodology of art history and the field of Visual Culture Studies are ongoing research interests, as is contemporary art in Canada and abroad, from both curatorial and academic perspectives.
 I was the Project Director of a 3-year SSHRC initiative called CACHET (Canadian Art Commons for History of Art Education & Training), 2013-16, which linked five institutions and 20 researchers.
 See www.ArtCan.ca.

-My teaching focuses on European, American, and Canadian art, art theory, and visual culture from the mid 18thcentury to the present.
+My teaching focuses on art, art theory, and visual culture from the mid 18thcentury to the present in Europe, the USA, and Canada.
 I supervise doctoral and postdoctoral projects across these geographical, cultural, and temporal coordinates.